adedomin/CSC450-project-proposal/final/final.md

 emit "configChange"
 ~~~

-As shown above, these events can be incredibly useful for tasks such as reloading a server when a configuration file is changed.
+[Listing 8](#events) shows these events can be incredibly useful for tasks such as reloading a server when a configuration file is changed.
-It also demonstrates the power of plugins system.
+It also demonstrates the power of the plugin system.
 Users can create plugins to parse their configurations into javascript objects.
-This allows for an easy way to manipulate them and reconstitute them, with changes, back to a file.
+This allows for an easy way to manipulate configurations and reconstitute them, with changes, back to a file.

 3.3.
 Command and File Parsers
 -----------------------------